-Faculty members in the College of Nursing are engaged in research activities in three broad areas:
+Faculty members in the College of Nursing and Health Sciences are engaged in research activities in three broad areas:

 - chronic illness: living with chronic illness, experiences of caregivers, management of chronic illness and symptoms